Review of Data Basics

 10 of the variable types in Python.

 We can see that we have a few object variables (categorical variables) recorded for the variables listing_url, last_scraped, and source.
-We also see quantitative variables recorded as integers with the id, scrape_id, and a number of listing counts calculated for the host.
+We also see variables recorded as integers with the id, scrape_id, and 4 listing count variables calculated for the host.
 We do see one quantitative variable recorded as a float, which is reviews_per_month.
-In this case, we can only see 10 variable types, as the middle 65 are not printed.
+In this case, we can only see the variable types for 10 variables, as the middle 65 are not printed.

 We may also want to consider the context surrounding how variables are used in a study.